trendex2030/Baileys/README.md

             { },
             {
                 logger,
-                // pass this so that baileys can request a reupload of media
+                // pass this so that BaileysPro can request a reupload of media
                 // that has been deleted
                 reuploadRequest: sock.updateMediaMessage
             }